byui-cit/wdd131/src/prove/mission-statement-2.md

 style="background-color: #333"
 />

-We won't change the image right now, but will do it later withJavascript...but you should grab that image and save it as part of your project.
+We won't change the image right now, but will do it later with Javascript.
+You should grab that image and save it as part of your project.

-Once you have the dark theme looking how you would like then remove the `dark` class from the `body`
+Once you have the dark theme looking how you would like then remove the `dark` class from the `body`.

 ## **04** Write the Javascript